-3. Exemption 7(D) (Confidential Source Identification) (Open or Closed Case)12 a.
-Where Express Assurance of Confidentiality Was Provided
+3. Exemption 7(D) (confidential source identification) (open or closed case)

+a.
+Where express assurance of confidentiality was provided

 After a complete search and review of the responsive documents, the undersigned has determined that the documents you have requested are privileged from disclosure [in whole or in part] under FOIA Exemption 7(D), 5 U.S.C. § 552(b)(7)(D).
 [If the documents are not entirely protected, include: Those portions of the responsive documents that are not exempt are attached.]
-Your request is, therefore, denied [in whole or in part].
+Your request is, therefore, denied [in whow or in part].